Bridgewater College: History

-Bridgewater College was established in 1880 as Spring Creek Normal and Collegiate Institute by Daniel Christian Flory.
-Nine years later, the school was named Bridgewater College and chartered by the Commonwealth of Virginia to grant undergraduate degrees.
+Bridgewater College was established in 1880 as "Spring Creek Normal and Collegiate Institute" by Daniel Christian Flory.
+Nine years later, the school was named "Bridgewater College" and chartered by the Commonwealth of Virginia to grant undergraduate degrees.
 Bridgewater conferred its first Bachelor of Arts degree on June 1, 1891.
 In 1895, the Chairman of the Faculty, Walter B. Yount, a graduate of what would become Juniata College and the University of Virginia was named the college's first President.
 After his retirement in 1910, John S. Flory (an early Bridgewater graduate who also received degrees from other institution and had served on the faculty and as vice-president) succeeded him as the college's president.

 Bridgewater College became the first senior co-educational liberal arts college in Virginia and one of the few accredited colleges of its type in the South.

-The oldest portion of the Bridgewater College campus, consisting of five fine brick collegiate buildings constructed before 1911, is included in the Bridgewater Historic District.
+The oldest portion of the Bridgewater College campus, consisting of five brick collegiate buildings constructed before 1911, is included in the Bridgewater Historic District.
 It was listed on the National Register of Historic Places in 1984.

 2022 shooting

 On February 1, 2022, 55-year-old campus police officer John Painter and 48-year-old campus safety officer J.J.
 Jefferson were shot and killed on campus after being called to investigate a suspicious person on campus.
 The shooter, a 27-year-old former student named Alexander Wyatt Campbell, was later apprehended after a manhunt and suffered a gunshot injury at some point during the incident.
+In February 2024, Campbell plead guilty to murdering both officers and was sentenced to life in prison.